eddeighton/eg/docs/index.md

 This can be understood instead as

     ```c++

-    reference.invoke< type_path< A, B, C >, Operation >( parameters );
+    reference.invoke< someResultType, type_path< A, B, C >, Operation >( parameters );
     ```

 This is all done transparently behind the scenes but what it means is:

 - eg can convert all forms of structural, heterogenous polymorphism to compile time code
-- eg can solve at compile time any kind of derivation as long as it is unambiguous
+- eg has great prospects for interesting derivation semantics
-- eg can effectively implement a path algebra ( query language ) over the action tree
+- eg can in the future implement a fluent query language in the traversal system
-- The entire program can ultimately be converted to standard C++
+- In the future eg programs will be able to be converted to pure standard C++ and compiled with any compiler.

-This idea has been one of the central motivations to create eg and explore the possibilities of this approach to how member function calls can work.
+This idea has been one of the central motivations to create eg and explore the possibilities of this idea.

 ## How does name resolution work

-TODO
+The simplest way to understand the name resolution may sound scary at first but hopefully it will make sense.

+Take every action and dimension symbol in the entire program and put them into a set.
+Any use of any of those symbols in the place of a temporary constructor expression of member call expression on an eg reference causes the compiler to recognise the expression as an invocation.

+Sequential symbols in the type path can be used similarly to a C++ elaborated type specified to disambiguate the symbol from others i.e.

+    ```c++
+    action A
+    {
+        action B
+    }

+    action C
+    {
+        action B
+    }

+    B(); //ambiguous - no way to choose between A::B or C::B

+    A.B(); //unambiguous
+    ```

+The compiler will also disambiguate via the derivation semantics i.e.

+    ```c++
+    action A[ 2 ]
+    {
+        action B
+    }

+    action C[ 1 ]
+    {
+        action B
+    }

+    B(); //This is NOT ambiguous because A::B cannot be derived from here because A is not singular so C::B is choosen

+    ```

 ## How does derivation work

+In short the most deriving thing is always choosen and this includes when invoking i.e.

+    ```c++
+    action A
+    {
+        action C;
+        C(); // if the instance of A is B then C() will actually invoke D - abstract factory pattern...
+    }

+    action B : A
+    {
+        action D : A::C;
+    }
+    ```

 TODO